kuksarnlav/search_engine/README.md

 - ***config.json*** has the info about maximum responses for one request, name of the engine and its' version and paths to the files among which the search will be conducted
 - ***requests.json*** stores requests, there user writes requests
 - ***answers.json*** outputs a response to each request

+Search engine looks for files that have ***all*** request words considering their case, additionally the engine perceives words with punctuation marks as one word.

+Search engine for running needs:
+- files in ***resource*** folder, various data files
+- correctly written config.json and requests.json

 In addition project has downloaded and unpacked ***JSON for Modern C++*** library, so you don't need to mess with setting it up and don't worry if the new version of the library will be compatible with the project.